FlavRei/wine-quality-prediction/README.md

 ## Features

-- **API for Wine Quality Prediction:**
+- **API for wine quality prediction:**
-  A FastAPI-based REST API that exposes an endpoint `/predict` to receive wine features and return quality predictions.
+  A FastAPI-based REST API exposes an endpoint `/predict` to receive wine features and return quality predictions.

+- **Interactive front-end application:**
+  A Streamlit application provides an interface with sliders for setting parameter ranges (e.g., acidity, alcohol, pH).
+Users can easily adjust values within realistic intervals and see the predicted wine quality.

-- **Automated Training Pipeline:**
+- **Automated training pipeline:**
   An Airflow DAG orchestrates data ingestion, preprocessing, training, and evaluation of the ML model.
 Model experiments are tracked using MLflow and versioned with DVC.

 - **Infrastructure as Code:**